SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 ---

-The `screenshot` Step will take a picture of the screen that will be put in the GitHub action's [artifacts](#your-screenshots-artifacts).
+The `screenshot` Step will take a picture of the screen.
+In GitHub tests, it will be put in the GitHub action's [artifacts](#see-github-test-results).
 <!-- And I take a screenshot ?(?:named "([^"]+)")? -->

 ```